Fonigle/maple-theme/README.md

 -   vue directive `v-theme` instead of css for colors, backgrounds, borders or box-shadow.
 -   theme or brightness switch by on function.
--   corresponding scss mixins for flexible using.
+-   scss mixins for flexible using.

 ## HomePage